St. Thomas Aquinas College

 Lower-income families (under $30K)

 Families under $30,000 pay $11,746 per year net, about $47,000 over four.
-This is one of the better low-income net prices in this batch.
+This is one of the better low-income net prices in our dataset.
 Pell plus New York TAP (Tuition Assistance Program) closes a meaningful share; the remainder typically requires Direct loan borrowing.
 Given $63K median earnings, the math works for low-income graduates who finish in 4 years.

 Middle-income families ($30K-$110K)